Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 There are several popular formats that CVs can take, such as chronological, functional, or combination.
 Each format has its own strengths and limitations, so it’s important to choose one that best emphasises your qualifications and experience.

-A resume letter is a crucial document that supplements your CV when submitting your application.
-Its purpose is to introduce yourself to the hiring manager and demonstrate your enthusiasm in the position you’re applying for.
-A resume letter is your chance to showcase your skills and achievements in a more engaging and personable way than your CV.
-It should always be customised to the position and organisation you’re applying for.
+A cover letter is a crucial document that supplements your CV when submitting your application.
+Its goal is to make a good first impression to the hiring manager and express your interest in the job you’re applying for.
+A resume letter is your chance to showcase your skills and achievements in a more personal and conversational way than your CV.
+It should always be tailored to the specific job and company you’re applying for.

 A resume letter typically includes the following information: